 At X-ray energies, cryogenic detectors have revolutionized the field in recent years.
-30×30 arrays of microcalorimeters are envisioned for Constellation-X, but such small arrays have very limited fields of view.
+Thirty-by-thirty arrays of microcalorimeters are envisioned for Constellation-X, but such small arrays have very limited fields of view.
 Future missions will need much larger arrays.